 We provide one on one therapy at our center in individual rooms for each person.
 For those who are able, we use traditional psychological treatments.
 For those who need a different approach, they are treated with the techniques of Visual Communication Analysis (VCA) using a unique treatment that is specifically designed for them in order for them to succeed.

-Although our techniques were originally designed to work with children with autism, we have found these methods work well with all students.
+Although our techniques were originally designed to work with children with autism, we have found these methods work well with all individuals.

 If the person is nonverbal, we typically start by focusing on communication skills which include reading and typing.
 Research shows that lack of communication skills is a major cause of self-injurious and maladaptive behaviors.
 Our focus is on engaging the students in order to maximize the amount of time they are learning.
 VCA is also used to treat trauma with those who are not candidates for traditional “talk therapy.”